VaibhavUNavalagi/Design-and-Simulation-of-a-4-Bit-RISC-CPU-Using-Logisim-/README.md

 | 0011   | OR       | R[d] ← R[s1] OR R[s2] | OR R1, R3 |
 | 0100   | XOR      | R[d] ← R[s1] XOR R[s2] | XOR R2, R3 |

+## 🔮 Future Improvements
+- Add more instructions (`SUB`, `LOAD`, `STORE`, `JUMP`)
+- Implement branching & conditional execution
+- Add stack pointer & subroutine support
+- Extend design to 8-bit / 16-bit CPU
+- Integrate assembler for easier programming

+---

-## Conclusion & Future Work
+## 🏁 Conclusion & Future Work
-This project successfully demonstrates the fundamentals of CPU design in a clear and modular way.
-By simulating a 4-bit RISC processor, it lays the foundation for exploring how real-world processors are built and optimized.
+This project successfully demonstrates the **fundamentals of CPU design** in a clear and modular way.
+By simulating a 4-bit RISC processor, it lays the foundation for exploring **how real-world processors are built and optimized**.

-*In terms of real-world relevance:*
+In terms of **real-world relevance**:

-- Similar concepts are used in microcontrollers (Arduino, PIC, ARM Cortex-M) that power IoT devices.
+- Similar concepts are used in **microcontrollers** (Arduino, PIC, ARM Cortex-M) that power IoT devices.
-- The Harvard Architecture is applied in DSP processors for efficient handling of multimedia data.
+- The Harvard Architecture is applied in **DSP processors** for efficient handling of multimedia data.
-- The RISC philosophy influences modern CPUs like ARM processors found in smartphones and embedded systems.
+- The RISC philosophy influences modern CPUs like **ARM processors** found in smartphones and embedded systems.